vazome/vazome.tech/content/AWS/Storage/AWS EFS.md

 # Options

 - **Speed**: GP (default for 99.9% use cases) and MAX I/O mode (for high parallel processes)
-- **Scaleability**: Bursting (like GP2 in EBS, more data more performance) and Enhanced (Provisioned – you specify your requirements, more rarely used/Elastic - scales automatically) Throughput Mode
+- **Scalability**: Bursting (like GP2 in EBS, more data more performance) and Enhanced (Provisioned – you specify your requirements, more rarely used/Elastic - scales automatically) Throughput Mode
 - **Storage Class**: Standard (default) vs Infrequent Access (IA)
 - **Data Retention**: Lifecycle policies